-Dealing with out-of-state tuition?
-Learn how to qualify for in-state rates
+Dealing with out of state tuition?
+Learn how to qualify for in-state rates or earn an out of state tuition waiver

 UniversityParent has created a guide answering the most frequent questions we receive about in-state tuition.
 5 Questions and Answers to Lowering Tuition Costs: An Introduction to In-State Tuition is the resource you’ve been looking for.
 Download the guide, and read on for more information about qualifying for in-state tuition.